-- Get Ideas Out of Your Head.
 Productivity and task management guru David Allen says that our minds are for having ideas, not for holding them.
 His No. 1 rule is to collect ideas in a central location or device to process and prioritize.
 To make sure you never miss a deadline or forget a follow-up, use a cross-platform digital task manager to track and remind you.
-There are many options (e.g. Todoist, Remember the Milk, Nirvanahq, Wunderlist or Toodledo — not to mention note-taking apps like Evernote or OneNote), and you should do some research to find the one that works for you.
-Trying to remember what we need to do and working without a functioning external task collection system will sentence us to perpetual unproductivity.
+There are many options (e.g. Todoist, Remember the Milk, or Toodledo — not to mention note-taking apps like Evernote or OneNote and their new competitor, Roam Research), and you should do some research to find the one that works for you.
+There have been great advances in user interfaces over the past few years, making the experience of taking and organizing notes much more visual – e.g. apps like Milanote that let you create image boards and layouts, and Notion, which organizes ideas into easily accessible databases.
+Trying to remember what we need to do and working without a functioning external task collection system will sentence us to perpetual productivity.

 Each of us needs to find the best combination of tools and techniques to be productive.
 As our lives and businesses get more complex, using a little discipline and a little technology can go a long way in helping us stay on top of tasks to achieve and maintain success.